ddl-wasanthag/domino-ai-flows/README.md

 The input to this flow is the path to a sample dataset that is provided in this repository.

-To run the flow, execute the following command in a workspace:
+To run the flow, execute the following command in a workspace using the Domino Standard Environment:

 ```
 pyflyte run --remote workflow.py training_workflow --data_path /mnt/code/data/data.csv